 It’s currently not certain where the origins of the suggestive title came from – theories range from origins in Arabic (“morfiyeh” meaning “group”…perhaps describing the group of small islands), or named after the Arab tribe of “Ma’afir”.
 Perhaps less likely is a corruption on the Swahili “mahali pa afya”, translated as “a healthy place to live”.

-The Mafia Islands are situated about 20km off the Tanzanian mainland, and is made up of about 15 small sandstone and coral rag islands – none higher than 80 metres above sea level, and the majority around the 1 square kilometre mark.
+The Mafia Islands are situated about 20km off the mainland.
+They’re made up of about 15 small sandstone and coral rag islands – none higher than 80 metres above sea level, and the majority around the 1 square kilometre mark.
 The central island is known as “Mafia”, and is about 750 km².
 Many of the islands are thought to be uninhabited, and there are about 45,000 residents dotted over the main and secondary island (Juani).
 There are only two towns with electricity, the “capital” of Kilindoni and Utende.
 Chole Bay is the main area of tourism, and recently several very upmarket lodges have opened up – offering world-class snorkelling and diving.

 Despite the emphasis on upmarket accommodation, luxury holidays and excluded retreats, Mafia does have good provision for the budget-wary traveller, and is ideal for backpackers trying to avoid mainstream destinations – Zanzibar draws the vast, vast majority of guests and only a trickle make it to this remote paradise.